A$AP Rocky Says Children With Rihanna Is ‘Our Best Creation So Far’

 Rihanna and A$AP Rocky have already made their best collaboration ever.
 At least according to the rapper.

-A$AP was of course speaking of the duo’s two sons, newborn Riot Rose, and RZA, 18 months.
+A$AP was of course speaking of the duo’s two sons, Riot Rose, 3 months, and RZA, 18 months.

-Rocky matched Rih Rih’s fly and wore an ensemble from his new Puma collab.
-He turned heads in a sleek pair of neon Puma gloves with matching pants that featured the brand’s logo.
+Rocky matched RiRi’s fly and wore an ensemble from his new PUMA collab.
+He turned heads in a sleek pair of neon PUMA gloves with matching pants that featured the brand’s logo.
 He also rocked a gray jacket and paired his style with a baseball cap that read “ALLAH.”
 He completed his look with a pair of neon shoes from the sportswear brand.

 We just can’t get enough of these two!